willdemelo/Predicting_Philippine_Drug_Violence/README.md

 The stargazer package lets me assemble all of my regression outputs in a concise, tabular format, allowing for ease of interpretation.

 ## Bibliography
-If using this work, please cite the original article: Brooke, et al. (2023).
-Religious Protection from Populist Violence: The Catholic Church and the Philippine Drug War.
-American Journal of Political Science.
+If using this work, please cite the original article:
+Brooke, Steven, David Buckley, Clarissa David, and Ronald Mendoza.
+2023.
+"Religious Protection from Populist Violence: The Catholic Church and the Philippine Drug War.
+American Journal of Political Science 67 (1): 205-220. [https://doi.org/10.1111/ajps.12669](https://doi.org/10.1111/ajps.12669)